Dipti2021/Bootstrap-Based-React-Portfolio-Template/README.md

 # Bootstrap-Based-React-Portfolio-Template
-A boilerplate for your reactportfolio
+A boilerplate for your react portfolio